Training supports mealtime enjoyment

 Leana has a rare neurological condition called Rett Syndrome and dysphagia, a broad medical term used to describe difficulty swallowing.
 Due to her mealtime challenges, Leana is on a modified diet that accommodates her tolerance of pureed and thickened foods.

-Therapy Focus Speech Pathologist Zahraa Syed and Dietitian Kim Dutowski have been working with Leana and the staff at Eucalypt Home to improve mealtime experience and ensure that Leana’s nutritional needs are met.
+To help Leana get the most out of mealtimes, Therapy Focus Speech Pathologist Zahraa Syed and Dietitian Kim Dutowski worked with Leana, Jane and the staff at Eucalypt Home to improve mealtime experience whilst ensuring Leana’s nutritional needs are met.

 “We provided training to the team at Eucalypt Home in the use of a framework developed by the International Dysphagia Diet Standardisation Initiative (IDDSI), which describes food textures and drink thicknesses,” Zahraa said.